dalerzafarovich/snake/README.md

 # snake
-The snake on python's pygame
+The snake on python's pygame.
 This is my first 2d game!